Upper Gastrointestinal Series

 After the procedure

-You may resume your normal diet and activities after an upper GI series, unless your physician advises you differently.
+You may resume your normal diet and activities after an upper GI series, unless your doctor advises you differently.

 Barium may cause constipation or possible impaction after the procedure if it isn't completely eliminated from your body.
 You may be advised to drink plenty of fluids and eat foods high in fiber to expel the barium from the body.
 You may be given a laxative to help expel the barium.